SpecTruMetRx/Documentation/DataModel.UserDetail.md

 # User Detail

-This table is used as a master list of users where we store mappings of all users to our [AWS Cognito User & Identity Pools]().
+This table is used as a master list of users where we store mappings of all users to our [AWS Cognito User & Identity Pools]() with a UUID.

 ## User Detail Queries

 1. How many `users` by `OrgType`?
+	* Filer by: `ProvType`
 2. How many `users` by `ProviderType`?
-	* Sort by: `OrgType`
+	* Filer by: `OrgType`
 3. How many `users` for each Corporate Name?
 	* Sort by `SSN` or `EIN`
 4. Get `user` by `provType`.
 Filter by: